Procedures and Timelines

 The Association of Medical Ethics Committees (Arbeitskreis Medizinischer Ethik-Kommissionen, AKEK) has approved the shorter processing times for mono-national clinical trials.

-The ethics committees and the two federal authorities PEI and BfArM also guarantee shortened deadlines for the processing of mononational substantial modifications: This means that after successful validation, a defect-free application will be decided after 24 days at the latest.
+The ethics committees and the two higher federal authorities, the Paul-Ehrlich-Institut and the Federal Institute for Drugs and Medical Devices (Bundesinstitut für Arzneimittel und Medizinprodukte, BfArM), also guarantee shortened deadlines for the processing of mono-national substantial modification notifications.
+This guarantee means that a decision on a defect-free application will be issued 24 days after successful validation at the latest.

 top